 The recovery time for non-ablative laser treatment is minimal and patients can generally return to their regularly scheduled activities immediately after treatment.
 There may be some swelling and redness at the treatment site for several hours post-treatment but these symptoms will resolve themselves quickly.
 After receiving either laser skin resurfacing treatment, patients must wear sun protection, such as a broad-spectrum sunscreen of SPF 30 or higher, to reduce the risk of further damage to the skin.
 Additionally, patients can prolong the effects of the treatment by caring for the skin with moisturizers and other skincare products.

 Is laser skin resurfacing worth it?

-How do I get started with laser skin resurfacing today?
+How to get started with laser skin resurfacing treatment today